 Yes, there was a time when people could respectfully disagree.
 Both Justices have since passed on.

-Unfortunately, there is an abundance of disinformation and misinformation disseminated online regarding America’s freedom of speech and censorship.
-Let’s try to straighten it out.
+Unfortunately, there’s an abundance of misinformation regarding America’s freedom of speech and censorship that’s being disseminated online.
+Let’s try to straighten some of it out.

 First, the First Amendment of the Constitution of the United States states:

 Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.U.S.
 Constitution

 The First Amendment of the US Constitution protects people.

 Digital companies like Twitter, Facebook, and YouTube are not the government.